 - Trifluoromethyl Dechloro Ethylprostenolamide

-These ingredients are prohibited from using in cosmetics based on Health Canada guidelines.
+These ingredients are prohibited from being used in cosmetics based on Health Canada guidelines.
 You can only purchase a prostaglandin-based serum via your doctor as a prescription is required.
-These products are sold as a medication, and not as a cosmetic for legit reasons.
-There are also no long-term tests for prolonged growth hormone application other than random images on the web of drooping eyelids, skin darkening, and change of iris colour.
+These products are sold as medication and not as cosmetics for legit reasons.
+There are no long-term tests for prolonged growth hormone application other than random images on the web of drooping eyelids, skin darkening, and iris colour change.

 Photo Credits: Buzzfeed News, Strategy Im, Keller Rohrback Law Offices, PissedConsumer.com

 Before deciding about what type of lash serum to use, ask yourself a question:

-Is it worth, considering all permanent side effects, to use prostaglandin serum to achieve longer lashes temporarily?
+Considering all side effects, is it worth using prostaglandin serum to achieve longer lashes temporarily?

-If you are still undecided, below we gathered all side effects of prostaglandin-based serums in comparison to our ADOREYES peptide-based serum.
+If you are still undecided, below, we gathered all side effects of prostaglandin-based serums compared to our ADOREYES peptide-based serum.

 What are the active ingredients?

-ADOREYES: Triple Peptide Complex (Acetyl Tetrapeptide, Biotinoyl Tripeptide-1, Myristoyl Pentapeptide-17) that acts on all three lash and hair brow phases.
-Eyelashes, just like hair, are made up of protein.
-In fact, they are over 90% protein.
+ADOREYES: Triple Peptide Complex (Acetyl Tetrapeptide, Biotinoyl Tripeptide-1, Myristoyl Pentapeptide-17) acts on all three lash and hair brow phases.
+Eyelashes, just like hair, are made up of 90% of protein.
 This is where amino acids (peptides) come into play.
-Not only are amino acids the building blocks of protein (and thus your eyelashes), but they also nourish and repair damage.
+Not only are amino acids the building blocks of protein (and thus your eyelashes), but they also nourish and repair the damage.
 Using peptide-based infused formulas is safe as it assists a natural process of eyelashes' lifespan and thickens them in the anagen phase.
 During the catagen phase, peptides deliver nourishment to prolong this phase.
-In the telogen growth phase, your lushes lashes appear to be longer, and sturdy foundation for the new lashes is established.
+In the telogen growth phase, your lushes lashes appear to be longer, and a sturdy foundation for the new lashes is established.